 Some hot sauce contains more heat than others.
-The heat of a hot sauce is measured from the type of pepper used.
-Hot sauce gets its burn or heat from a chemical compound found in hot peppers called capsaicin.
+The heat of a hot sauce is measured by the type of pepper used.
+The hot sauce gets its burn or heat from a chemical compound found in hot peppers called capsaicin.
 Taste also differs.

-Several condiments, sauces, etc., get their taste from either fruit flavors, herbs, and spices.
-Many manufacturers or food creators are opting not to add any preservative which is a good idea.
-As food allergies are increasing, we are all in a race to find the best and healthy food to feed ourselves and our family.
+Several condiments, sauces, etc., get their taste from fruit flavors, herbs, and spices.
+Many manufacturers or food creators are opting not to add any preservatives which is a good idea.
+As food allergies are increasing, we are all in a race to find the best and most healthy food to feed ourselves and our families.

 What about calories?

 You will be happy to learn that one teaspoon of hot sauce has zero calories.
 Most hot sauces also contain vitamin C. As far as other types of condiments, sauces, dips, and spreads; it is always recommended to read the nutrition labels.